JeremyAnsel/xwa_hooks/README.md

 ## xwa_hook_hangars

 This hook permits to customize the hangars.
 The XWA's engine uses two hangar models, Hangar.opt and FamilyBase.opt.
 If you wanted to use a custom hangar, you had to replace one of them.
 You can now choose which hangar to use, customize the objects and the camera positions, for a specific craft or for a specific mission.
+You can also define which crafts appear in the craft selection menu.

 See http://www.xwaupgrade.com/phpBB3008/viewtopic.php?f=9&t=11197